 However, many critics are saying one training session over the course of a few hours won’t prevent something like this from happening again.

 Although Starbucks has a clear policy that prohibits discrimination and harassment, there is no specific anti-discrimination or anti-harassment training when employees are onboarded, according to baristas.
-Similarly, staff does not receive training in inclusion and diversity, despite company policy promoting these principles.
+Similarly, the staff does not receive training in inclusion and diversity, despite company policy promoting these principles.

 While inclusion and diversity are hot topic words companies are using more frequently in their policies, failure to put these principles into action has severe consequences, as this situation has demonstrated.
 With no uniform training around inclusion or anti-discrimination practices, employees don’t have a clear standard to which they are held accountable.